 Following are answers to some frequently asked questions about the Reaffirmation of Accreditation process:

-SACSCOC evaluates ACC's adherence to some 100 principles in four categories: Principles of Integrity, Core Requirements, Comprehensive Standards, and Federal Requirements.
-Each category addresses areas such as faculty qualifications, mission, and student support services.
-SACSCOC also evaluates specific programs such as distance learning programs, student assessment, and planning processes.
+SACSCOC evaluates ACC's adherence to some 76 principles in 14 sections.
+Each section addresses areas such as the mission, governing board, faculty, student achievement, library and learning/information resources, and academic and student support services.
 In all areas, SACSCOC looks for quality programs that are supported by measurable strategies and goals.

-Like the offsite committee, the onsite review committee comprises a group of professional peers who examine the school's mission, policies, procedures, programs, resources, and services against SACSCOC standards.
-The onsite committee will visit with members of ACC's staff, faculty, leadership team, and Board of Trustees, typically over a three-day period.
-The onsite committee reports its findings, including its assessment of the QEP.
-This report provides the basis on which the commission decides to reaffirm or withdraw accreditation, while helping ACC improve its programs and refine its QEP.
+Like the Off-Site Review Committee, the On-Site Review Committee comprises a group of professional peers who examine the school's mission, policies, procedures, programs, resources, and services against SACSCOC standards.
+The On-Site Committee will visit with members of ACC's staff, faculty, leadership team, and Board of Trustees, typically over a three-day period.
+The On-Site Committee then reports its findings, including its assessment of the QEP.
+This report provides the basis on which the Commission decides to reaffirm or withdraw accreditation, while helping ACC improve its programs and refine its QEP.